Super (2010 Indian film): India

-In Karnataka, the Kannada version was released at over 180 theaters on 3 December 2010.
+In Karnataka, the film was released at over 180 theaters on 3 December 2010.
 The Telugu version of the film was released on 11 March 2011 in more than 95 screens across Andhra Pradesh.
 Fearing copyright violation, the production team postponed the international release to mid-2011 as there were chances of film getting leaked on the Internet during overseas release.
 Tamil film personality Rajinikanth flew to Bangalore to attend a private screening of the film arranged by the producer Rockline Venkatesh.
 The film saw a special screening in Infosys at its Mysore campus.
 It was also screened at the fourth Bengaluru International Film Festival (BIFF) in December 2011 as part of the 'political satire' category.
 The film was later dubbed into Hindi as Rowdy Leader 2 by Goldmines Telefilms in 2017.

 Overseas release

-Kannada version of Super was released in the US by Upendra's close friend Shivamurthy.
+Super was released in the US by Upendra's close friend Shivamurthy.
 The film was screened in USA's Chicago and Edison, New Jersey.
 It was scheduled for two shows in the town of Matthews, North Carolina on 23 and 24 April at Cinemark Theatres.
 In the city of Garland, Texas, it was screened in August 2011.
 The film was released in Australia in late August 2011, by a Kannada film distributor in Australia, Arunroopesh.
 It was screened in Melbourne, Sydney, Adelaide, Brisbane and Perth.